MichielfromNL/SoundAnalyzer/README.md

 ## Sound Analyzer

-When I was working on a Machine Learning sketch on ESP32 to detect sounds I found that there is suprisingly little easy-to-use ESP software for analyzing signals.
-I needed decibel SPL measurement, FFT, MFCC and Shazam-style fingerprints.
-So I also needed an accurate mvolts AC sampler, a fast FFT and an analyzer class, all suitable or embedded applications: i.e. robust, no dependencies on std:: and dynamic memory only at class creation / initialization.
+When I was working on a Machine Learning sketch on ESP32 to detect sounds I found that there is suprisingly little easy-to-use Arduino/ESP software for analyzing signals.
+I needed accurate decibel-SPL measurement, FFT, MFCC's and spectrum features such as crest, rolloff, kurtosis etc, plus Shazam-style fingerprints.
+The dBSPL requires accurate mvolts AC sampling, the other features require fast  FFT and a spectrum analyzer.
+All of these must be suitable for embedded applications: i.e. robust, little or no dependencies on non-Arduino s/w , Arduino-style c++, and no dynamic memory other than for class constructors / initialization.
-I earlier found a very fast FFT in C and adapted / wrapped it to [ESPFFT](https://github.com/MichielFromNL/ESPFFT).
-And I creaated a sampler class wrapper around Audiotools streams.
+For collecting AC signals you can use my easy-to-use [ESP32Sampler](https://github.com/MichielFromNL/ESP32Sampler) class, a wrapper around Audiotools streams. which gets a bunch of 16-bits ADC values in pretty accurate millivolts with 0 CPU.
+Then I found a very fast FFT in C and adapted / wrapped it to [ESPFFT](https://github.com/MichielFromNL/ESPFFT).
-Then I found  [Adam Starks GIST library](https://github.com/adamstark/Gist), and several Java snippets for making Shazam fingerprints for analysis

-SoundAnalyzer combines FFT and features in a single class with just a few methods, and the requested characteristics as output
+For the next stage I found  [Adam Starks GIST library](https://github.com/adamstark/Gist), and some Java snippets for making Shazam fingerprints for analysis.
+SoundAnalyzer wraps and optimizes those in a single Arduino class.
+With just a few methods the requested characteristics: MFCC, Shazam , Yin , FFT and other features are returned as simple static output arrays.

-To collect signals, you can use my easy-to-use [ESP32Sampler](https://github.com/MichielFromNL/ESP32Sampler) wrapper
-Which gets a bunch of 16-bits ADC values in pretty accurate millivolts, with no CPU overhead at all.

-Typical approach for Sound ML:
+With thee three classes making a ML siund analyzer is now a breeze:
 1. Get Samples using ESP32Sampler
 2. Process the signal using SoundAnalyzer
-3. Make an array with the relevant features form the previous step
+3. Put relevant features: MFFC, Fingerprints, Yin or spectrum features in an array
-4. call a Classifier.predict(array) function, to get a match on the signal
+4. Call a Classifier.predict(array) function, to get a match on the signal

-This class makes step 2 very easy.
-But to find the right features for your project is another story, I'll cover that in an other topic on ML modelling

 Extra note:  With sound processing and ML, sampling, an important thing is to use RTOS, so that you can  put a sampler task on a separate core.
 Believe me: RTOS is awesome, and very much needed in systems that process lots of data.